-e.
-Defendants Influence Medical Research and Literature
+Defendants Influence Medical Research and Literature e.

-- 165. Defendants are involved directly or indirectly in significant amounts of research and academic writing intended to influence doctors' perceptions of obesity, treatment for obesity and the safety and efficacy of GLP-1 RAs. - 166.
-Novo has sponsored many publications related to weight management since 2013: - On April 1, 2013, Holly R. Wyatt published an "update on Treatment Strategies for Obesity" in the Endocrine Society Journal and disclosed a financial grant from Novo.
-151 - On October 24, 2017, University of Leeds researchers called semaglutide an "anti-obesity drug" after Novo funded their research on appetite control.
-152 - In 2021, Novo funded research regarding the genetics of obesity.
-153 - Novo has also funded research regarding the pervasiveness, impact, and implications of weight stigma.
-154 - In 2022, Novo published the results of its ACTION IO study focused on increasing treatment of teenagers with obesity, including the use of weight loss drugs. - The SELECT Trial which was the basis for FDA approval of a label change
+- Defendants are involved directly or indirectly in significant amounts of research 169. and academic writing intended to influence doctors' perceptions of obesity, treatment for obesity and the safety and efficacy of GLP-1 RAs. - Novo has sponsored many publications related to weight management since 2013: 170. - On April 1, 2013, Holly R. Wyatt published an "update on Treatment Strategies for Obesity" in the Endocrine Society Journal and disclosed financial grant money from Novo.
+159 - On October 24, 2017, University of Leeds researchers called semaglutide an "anti-obesity drug" after Novo funded their research on appetite control.
+160 - In 2021, Novo funded research regarding the genetics of obesity.
+161 - Novo has also funded research regarding the pervasiveness, impact, and implications of weight stigma.
+162 - In 2022, Novo published the results of its ACTION IO study focused on increasing treatment of teenagers with obesity, including the use of weight loss drugs.
+163 - The 2023 Cardiovascular outcomes of the SELECT Trial which was the basis for FDA approval of a label change for cardiovascular benefits - was conducted by Novo and an "academic steering committee."
+This academic steering committee had received over \$7.5 Million dollars in payments from Novo